Hospital Radio Network (HRN)

 Amateur Radio Emergency Data Network (AREDN)

 The Oklahoma Amateur Radio Emergency Data Network (AREDN) has nodes throughout central Oklahoma that hospitals use to pass digital traffic in this closed network.
-Hospitals provide space on their roofs for us to make direct connections to this network.
-This network has the ability to pass data via ethernet that can be used to send messages, emails, voice, video, and more.
-Currently, this network has dedicated servers providing web servers, file transfer servers (FTP), email, voice telephones (PBX), fax telephones (PBX), direct messaging (Team Talk 5), Winlink, airplane flight tracking (Flight Aware), and more.
+Hospitals provide space on their roofs for us to connect directly to this network.
+This network can pass data over Ethernet for messages, emails, voice, video, and more.
+Currently, this network has dedicated servers providing web servers, file transfer (FTP) servers, email, voice telephones (PBX), fax telephones (PBX), direct messaging (Team Talk 5), Winlink, airplane flight tracking (FlightAware), and more.

 Use Cases